 Radon resistant new construction is an excellent way to protect your new home from elevated levels of radon gas.
-RRNC methods can reduce levels by about 30% and in the event that the levels are still elevated a radon fan is easily added with expected results usually below 1pCi/L.
+RRNC methods can reduce levels by about 30% without a radon fan.
+In the event that the levels are still elevated a radon fan is easily added with expected results usually below 1pCi/L.

 Radon Resistant New Construction Guidelines